Snowflake-Labs/sfquickstarts/site/sfguides/src/churn_modeling_in_hex/churn_modeling_in_hex.md

 Duration: 5

-In this demo, we will play the role of a data scientist at a telecom company that wants to identify users who are at high risk of churning.
+In this Quickstart guide, we will play the role of a data scientist at a telecom company that wants to identify users who are at high risk of churning.
 To accomplish this, we need to build a model that can learn how to identify such users.
 We will demonstrate how to use Hex in conjunction with Snowflake/Snowpark to build a Random Forest Classifier to help us with this task.

 ### Prerequisites